 It wasn’t the first time the BBC had a chance to screen a drama about the mutiny.
 Former actor Leslie Glazer had his play about the events rejected in the early 1970s.
 The BBC ’s explanation was quite ironic; the board was a little “unhappy about the mix between fact and fiction” (New Dispute Erupts Over Monocled Mutineer, The Times, September 26, 1986, p.2)

 The problems for Milne and the Beeb really arrived with the mutiny scenes.
-During a period in which Britain was facing a barrage of nationwide strikes and riots, the scenes of rampaging soldiers flooding the town of Etaples in an all-raping, all-pillaging fashion was too much for the Tories to bear.
-The drama had touched a nerve with an already nervous Conservative government.
+During a period in which Britain was facing a barrage of nationwide strikes and riots, the scenes of rampaging soldiers flooding the town of Etaples in an all-raping, all-pillaging fashion was too much for Margaret Thatcher’s Conservative Government to bear.
+The drama had touched a nerve with an already nervous Tory government.
 The fact that the handsome and witty young Paul McGann was making revolution look rakishly attractive can’t have eased those fears much either.

 Bleasdale’s ‘Marxist propaganda’ couldn’t have arrived at a better time for the Tories.
 And it wasn’t much of a secret either.
 According to Conservative Party Chairman, Norman Tebbit, Hussey had been specifically appointed “to get in there and sort the place out … and in days not months”.
 And if anyone would know it was Tebbit, who was already in the process of compiling his own 21-page dossier on left-wing bias at the BBC over its handling of US bombing raid on Libya that April, and a Panorama episode about right-wing extremism within the Tory party (Panorama Accused of Left Bias, The Guardian, Nov 19, 1986, p.2).